saint11/DeadWeight/source/blacksalt.md

 ## Necromancers of Yadar

-Controlling the dead and the dark forces of the void is the Necromancers of Yaat's specialty, their techniques are strictly forbidden in most places of the world, but in Blacksalt no one cares, they will take whatever works.
+Controlling the dead and the dark forces of the void is the Necromancers of Yadar's specialty, their techniques are strictly forbidden in most places of the world, but in Blacksalt no one cares, they will take whatever works.

 Tales tell that Yadar is a small island, hidden in the black sea, populated only by the undead, and ruled by three Necromancers.
 No one knows exactly where is the island, but Yadar disciples are everywhere, spreading the necromancer's teachings to the rest of the world.